PrincewillDev/alx-system_engineering-devops/0x0C-web_server/README.md

 ---

 This README should provide clear instructions for obtaining and setting up a free .TECH domain, as well as configuring DNS records and updating the project URL.

+3-redirection - This script configures Nginx server so that file /redirect_me is redirecting to another page.

+4-not_found_page_404 - This script configure my Nginx server to have a custom 404 page that contains the string "Ceci n'est pas une page"